The 31st National Arts & Crafts Conference at the Omni Grove Park Inn, Asheville, NC February 16 - 18, 2018

 And if you have an idea or suggestion for a Small Group Discussion, please email Bruce at Bruce1915@gmail.com.

-Below are the Small Group Discussions for the February 2017 National Arts & Crafts Conference!
+To give you an idea of what the Small Group Discussions are like, here are the topics from the past from the past 2017 National Arts & Crafts Conference!

 Help For New Art Pottery Collectors Don Gill & Patti Bourgeois, AAPA.